andrewbaxter/spaghettinuum/readme.md

 ![spaghettinuum](readme/logo.svg)

-The spaghettinuum is an alternative to DNS based around a distributed hash table (DHT).
+The spaghettinuum is an alternative to the DNS-based web, using a distributed hash table (DHT).
 Replacing the web with a plate of pasta.
 A little less centralized and a little more noodly.

 ---